brennanbrown/WriteClub/README.md

 Mount Royal University's Creative Writing Club is a safer space for writers of all kinds and experience, both for a place to work and a place to (optionally) share, as well as offering prompts, activities, exercises, and sharing resources.
 Please read our [Code of Conduct](/terms)

-Meetings will be held in the **MRU Clubhouse (Z306) once a week on Wednesdays from 4:30pm - 6:30pm**.
+🎇 **New!** For the Spring 2023 semester, meetings will be held in the **MRU Clubhouse (Z306) once a week on Thursdays from 4:30pm - 6:30pm**.
 The meetings will be open to all Mount Royal University students and will be free of charge, non-students are also welcome but cannot vote on club policy.

 Each meeting will begin with a brief introduction and overview of the club and its activities, followed by a fun and creative prompt or exercise to get everyone's creative juices flowing.
 After that, participants will be encouraged to share any works they may have been working on in a Writer's Round Table.
 Members can bring in their work, have other members read it, and then provide constructive feedback in a supportive, non-judgemental environment.